Preparing Your Trees for Storm Season on the Northern Beaches

 Crown Thinning to Reduce Wind Resistance

 Crown thinning is the single most effective storm preparation technique.
 It involves the selective removal of branches throughout the canopy to reduce density and allow wind to pass through the tree rather than catching it like a sail.
 Professional crown thinning can reduce wind resistance by up to 40 per cent while maintaining the tree's natural shape and health.
+Crown thinning is not the same as lopping or topping — it is a skilled arboricultural technique that removes specific branches at their point of origin, preserving the tree's structure and growth patterns.
+Poorly executed thinning (removing too much, or cutting in the wrong places) can actually increase storm risk by stimulating dense regrowth.

 Deadwood Removal